 [object1].[object2].[method]

-// example when working with Leaflet L.wmsLayer().addTo(map); // properties and methods var car = { make:"Jeep", model: "Grand Cherokee ", year: 2013, color: "Black", start: function(){ console.log("Car started!"); } };
+// properties and methods var car = { make:"Jeep", model: "Grand Cherokee ", year: 2013, color: "Black", start: function(){ console.log("Car started!"); } };

 Our page elements from our HTML webpage document can be referenced through JavaScript.
 Using JavaScript, we can change the properties of these elements and tell them to do things, like change color, or model.
-Imagine in our car example, to create a Jeep and tell it to be black, we can create a car div with id="myJeep", then make it red by setting the color method myJeep.color = "black".
+Imagine in our car example, to create a Jeep and tell it to be black, we can create a car div with id="myJeep", then make it red by setting the color method myJeep.color = "red".

 Object properties, and objects themselves, can be stored and accessed for later use using variables.